vincent-mailhol/permanent-residency-in-japan/permanent-residency-in-japan.md

 A drawback is that it may affect your tax status, e.g. you may risk becoming subjected to the exit tax[^exit-tax].
-Regardless of PR, anyone living in Japan for a period of more than 5 years in the last 10 years becomes a permanent residence for tax purposes (which is, confusingly, completely separate from permanent resident for immigration purposes — it's entirely possible to be a permanent tax residence but not hold permanent resident resident card, and vice versa).
+Regardless of PR, anyone living in Japan for a period of more than 5 years in the last 10 years becomes a permanent resident for tax purposes (which is, confusingly, completely separate from permanent resident for immigration purposes — it's entirely possible to be a permanent tax resident but not hold a permanent resident resident card, and vice versa).
 In any case, if you are concerned about this you should consult a financial advisor.